stenglein-lab/2017_GDW/Mapping_Assembly/download_exercise.md

 pwd
 ```

-use the mv command to move and rename the files
+use the mv command to move and rename the files (_change if downloaded names are different_)
 ```
 mv ~/Downloads/sequence.fasta boa_mtDNA.fasta
 mv ~/Downloads/sequence.gb boa_mtDNA.gb
 ```

 We want these files in Geneious too.
 Drag them into Geneious:
  - Create a new folder in Geneious
  - Drag and drop these files into Geneious

-Note that the Genbank format file has annotation associated with it.

-### Time permitting: Download the dolphin genome
+### Download another genome a different way

 There isn't a boa constrictor genome in NCBI.
 Let's download a bacterial genome instead: that of _Chlamydia psittaci_(https://en.wikipedia.org/wiki/Chlamydophila_psittaci).
 This will allow us to practice finding and downloading and processing a genome using slightly different approaches.